 I received my BSc.
 (Hons) (Biomedical Sciences – Neuroscience, 2009) and PhD (Visual Neuroscience and Molecular Biology, 2012) from Cardiff University.
 I trained with Prof. James Morgan and Prof. Marcela Votruba studying autosomal dominant optic atrophy (ADOA; an inherited childhood neuropathy driven by mutations in OPA1), in addition to Parkinson’s disease, Alzheimer’s disease, and glaucoma.
 Following a short collaborative period exploring retinal ganglion cell dendritic degeneration during early glaucoma pathogenesis I joined the laboratory of Prof. Simon John (HHMI/The Jackson Laboratory) as a postdoctoral fellow in 2012 focusing on the early mechanisms that influence retinal and optic nerve degeneration in glaucoma.
 In 2017 I received a faculty funded career position at Karolinska Institutet where I formally started my lab in 2018.

-2018 - Present: Assistant Professor in Medical Sciences, Dept. of Clinical Neuroscience, Karolinska Institutet
+2022 - Present: Lektor (Associate Professor) in Neurobiology, Dept. of Clinical Neuroscience, Karolinska Institutet

 2018 - Present: Research Group Leader - Glaucoma, Dept. of Clinical Neuroscience, Karolinska Institutet

-2019 - Present: Honorary Research Fellow, School of Optometry and Vision Sciences, Cardiff University, Wales, UK
+2023 - Present: Honorary Professor, School of Optometry and Vision Sciences, Cardiff University, Wales, UK

 2021 - Present: Distinguished Visiting Scholar, Duke-NUS, Singapore